Practical Protection Against DNS Rebinding Attacks

 DNS rebinding is a known attack against the same origin policy of modern browsers.

-The attack works by abusing DNS where a request with a small TTL is set.
-After the TTL is reached, another query that resolves to another IP address (a local or internal IP address in typical cases).
-This way, an unauthorized party is capable to bypass the same origin policy by loading malicious code on browsers, then executing it against local or internal networks.
-Theoretically speaking, SOP prevents this from happening, however, DNS rebinding can bypass this protection on certain circumstances.
+The attack abuses DNS, where a request with a small TTL is set.
+After the TTL is reached, another query resolves to another IP address (a local or internal IP address in typical cases).
+This way, an unauthorized party can bypass the same origin policy by loading malicious code on browsers and executing it against local or internal networks.
+Theoretically speaking, SOP prevents this from happening.
+However, DNS rebinding can bypass this protection in certain circumstances.

-There has been a large amount of research on exploiting DNS rebinding attacks in the previous years.
+There has been much research on exploiting DNS rebinding attacks in the previous years.

 Problem

-Although that this attack is known for years, securing an environment against DNS rebinding is normally done on application level only.
+Although this attack has been known for years, securing an environment against DNS rebinding is typically done on the application level only.

 Proposed Solution